Brindha007/namaste-react/README.md

 - Client side Routing- all the components are already loaded into app.
 Not fetching new page.
 (Single page application - one page just components getting       interchanged via client side routing).
 - Server side Routing- Means when click on anchor tag it reloads whole page and sends network call to about.html fetches html and render it on page.

+# /** Higer-Order Component (HOC) is function takes a component and return new version of component*/

+//Input --> Restaurant Output --> TopMostRated Restaurant

+/**withTopMostRatedLabel is HOC which takes Restaurant component and return a new component with Label on top of it. */

+- A Component is a function that returns a piece of JSX.